sean-donoghue/spiceweb/README.md

 ## Config
 There are currently only three settings that can be changed with config.php:
 * server: The IP address or hostname of the machine running SpiceTools.
+You can leave this as 127.0.0.1 or localhost if you're hosting this on the same machine as SpiceTools, e.g. with WAMP or XAMPP.
 * port: The port that the SpiceTools API is listening on.
 * card1: The card ID to use when inserting a card into the reader.
 Must be a valid 16-character hex string, preferably starting with "E004" or "012E".